 Get To Know Me

-Listen to my Podcast on iTunes and read my free workbook 'Wish Upon A Brand' that goes along with the first nine episodes.
+Listen to my Podcast on YouTube and read my free workbook 'Wish Upon A Brand' that goes along with the first nine episodes.
 Create your own customer experience.

 My Favorites Categories

 Evaluating Your Competitors

 Understanding how your customers judge you against your competitors is an immensely important part of designing your customer experience.
 Check out my Rules Of The Click PDF and YouTube video to see what your customers actually do while evaluating who they choose to do business with.

 Google and Facebook are the two best free tools that are at your disposal for evaluating your competition.
 Your potential customers will use these tools to locate vendors to provide them with the product or service that you are selling, so you should go through the same process that they will.
 For example, if you are local lawn service in Baton Rouge, Louisiana, you would google ‘lawn service baton rouge’ and see who comes up.

 Then based on that search, look at the available vendors and ask yourself, “Who would I choose and why?”
 This is a wonderful exercise to go through to understand what the competition looks like for your business.

 Learning About Your Customers